 Whilst the shadow report can be prepared in English, Spanish or French, you are strongly advised to provide an Executive Summary of the report in English.
 The Executive Summary would include:

-– A summary of the recommendations to the critical points above and to the challenges encountered in the implementation of the CEDAW Convention.
+- a summary of the recommendations on the critical points and to the challenges encountered in the implementation of the CEDAW convention.

 Once the CEDAW Committee decides the subject matter of the General Recommendation, they invite written inputs from the NGO community.
 These can be sent to the Division for the Advancement of Women.
 During the CEDAW sessions, the Committee will sometimes hold a dialogue with NGOs eliciting ideas for the General Recommendation.

 General recommendations adopted by the CEDAW Committee have interpreted rights progressively and developed new standards.
-For example, GR 19 establishes that all forms of VAW are prohibited.
-Until date, the Committee has adopted 29 general recommendations (GR) (As of December 2013).
+For example, GR 19 establishes that all forms of violence against women are prohibited.
+To date, the Committee has adopted 37 General Recommendations (as of August 2019).

-NGOs are also able to influence the creation of general recommendations.
-NGOs can lobby the Committee and as part of their recommendations suggest the Committee develop a GR that deals with their issue/context.
-When the Committee has decided to develop this GR, they will establish a working group to draft the GR and hold a one day consultation for interested parties to which NGOs can send and provide information and inputs in the discussion.
+NGOs are also able to influence the creation of General Recommendations.
+They can lobby the Committee and as part of their recommendations suggest the Committee develop a GR that deals with their issue/context.
+When the Committee has decided to develop this GR, it will establish a working group to draft it, and hold a one-day consultation for interested parties, to which NGOs can send and provide information and inputs in the discussion.
 In this way NGOs obtain a space and opportunity to influence the substantive text of any GR.

-Women’s groups can also play a role by lobbying their governments to nominate women who are familiar with issues of concern to women, have the grounding, or are progressive, to the CEDAW Committee.
+Women’s groups can also play a role by lobbying their governments to nominate to the CEDAW Committee individuals who are familiar with issues of concern to women, have the grounding, or are progressive.
 It is very important for women’s groups and women’s rights advocates to continue advocating for the inclusion of independent feminist experts in the CEDAW Committee.